adamdivak/vgg_deconv_vis/README.md

 image classification network, using a subset of the ImageNet dataset.
 First I used 10000 images from the validation set of the Tiny ImageNet Challenge and recorded the mean activation of each neuron in each layer of the pre-trained VGG model.
 Then for each neuron I selected 5 images producing the highest mean activation and calculated the deconvolution of these using the deconvnet.
-Finally I joined the visualisations of all neutrons in a each layer to create an overview of the activations of the layer, and used these visualisations to understand how the network works.
+Finally I joined the visualisations of all neurons in a each layer to create an overview of the activations of the layer, and used these visualisations to understand how the network works.

 # Methods